fosslight/fosslight-guide-en/scanner/README.md

 <a href="https://github.com/fosslight/fosslight_scanner/blob/main/LICENSE"><img src="https://img.shields.io/pypi/l/fosslight_scanner" alt="FOSSLight Scanner is released under the Apache-2.0." /></a> <a href="https://pypi.org/project/fosslight-scanner/"><img src="https://img.shields.io/pypi/v/fosslight_scanner" alt="Current python package version." /></a> <img src="https://img.shields.io/pypi/pyversions/fosslight_scanner" />

 FOSSLight Scanner can perform an analysis for open source compliance at once.
 It can perform open source analysis of source code, binary and dependency.
-Also, it can check whether the copyright/license writing rules in the source code are complied with.  <br/>
+Also, it can check whether the copyright/license writing rules in the source code are followed.  <br/>

 It works using the following scanners: